Dynamic-Capital/Dynamic-Capital/README.md

 ### Verification suite

+- `npm run changes` runs the verification suite, rebuilds production assets, and triggers the bundle analyzer in one pass.
+Use `npm run changes --help` for optional flags (for example `--verify-only` or `--skip-analyze`) when you need a more targeted sweep.
 - `npm run verify` bundles the static, runtime wiring, trading integrations, and mini app safety checks.
 The script stitches together the shell helpers under `scripts/verify/` (static code, deployed functions, runtime wiring, mini app